flow-project/flow/docs/sumo_wheels.md

         sumo

-4. Compress the SUMO binaries, data folder, and Python tools in a .tar.xz file.
+4. Compress the SUMO binaries and data folder in a .tar.xz file.
 These are the files users will need to run SUMO, with the next step allowing us to access TraCI as well.

-        cd /path/to/sumo
+        cd /path/to/sumo/bin
-        mkdir sumo_binaries
+        mkdir data
-        cp -r bin sumo_binaries && cp -r data sumo_binaries && cp -r tools sumo_binaries
+        cp -r ../data/* data
-        cd sumo_binaries
         tar -cJf binaries-<dist>.tar.xz !(Makefile*|start-command-line.bat)

+5. Create a `sumotools` wheel from the python-related packages.
+This only needs to be done once for all Ubuntu and Mac, as the python tools are distribution agnostic.

+   In order to create this wheel, you will need to you the "setup.py.sumotools" files in flow/docs.
+First, open this file and, if you are creating a new wheel that is not supposed to overwrite other wheels, increment the version number (e.g. "0.1.0" -> "0.2.0").
+Then, run the following commands:

+        cd /path/to/sumo/tools
+        cp /path/to/flow/docs/setup.py.sumotools setup.py
+        python[3] setup.py bdist_wheel

+    Note that in the final command the optional [3] is needed if your python command defaults to 2 instead of 3.
+Once the above commands are done running, you will have a new .whl file in /path/to/sumo/tools/dist.
+This will contain all you need to run sumo-related python commands.

-5. Finally, the .tar.xf file needs to be placed on AWS so that other individuals can have access to them.
-For now, send these files you created in step 4 to Aboudy and he will place them and update the setup commands accordingly, but we will need a more systematic way of doing this in the future.
+6. Finally, the wheels and binaries need to be placed on AWS so that other individuals can have access to them.
+For now, send these files you created in steps 4 and 5 to Aboudy and he will place them and update the setup commands accordingly, but we will need a more systematic way of doing this in the future.